 Power to Award Imprisonment in Default of fine by the Court:

 Now, where a fine is imposed on an accused, and it is not paid, he can be given a further term of imprisonment in addition to the one already awarded.
 S. 30 defines the limits of a Magistrate’s power to award such imprisonment, and lays down that such imprisonment (a) Cannot be in excess of the Magistrate’s power (as per the above Table); and (b) Cannot exceed one-fourth of the term which the Magistrate is competent to inflict as punishment for the offence, otherwise than as imprisonment in default of payment of the fine.
 Under the Indian Penal Code, if the offence is punishable with the fine only, then for fines of Rs.
 50 and under, the default sentence will be upto 2 months; for fines from Rs.
 51 to Rs.

+100, the default sentence will be upto 4 months; and in other cases, it will be 6 months.
+To this limitation, the present Code has added one more, viz., that the imprisonment can only extend to one-fourth of the term which the Magistrate is competent to sentence.
 Thus, suppose A is convicted of an offence which is punishable under the I.P.C. with imprisonment of either description for 4 years, or fine, or both, and he is sentenced by a First Class Magistrate to undergo imprisonment for a period of three years, and also to pay a fine of Rs.
-200. In default of payment of the fine, A can be sentenced to imprisonment for an additional period of 9 months.
+200.

 , in default of payment of the fine, A may be sentenced to a period not exceeding 1 year, i.e., one-fourth of 4 years, the maximum imprisonment provided for the offence.
-But under the Criminal Procedure Code, the maximum period for which A may be imprisoned for non-payment of fine, cannot, in the present case, exceed 9 months, i.e., one-fourth of 3 years, which is the maximum imprisonment that can be awarded by a First Class Magistrate under the Criminal Procedure Code.
+But under the Criminal Procedure Code, the maximum period for which A may be imprisoned for non-payment of fine, cannot, in the present case, exceed 9 months, i.e.